vinayakkapoor/vision_based_grasping_benchmarking/README.md

 _gripper_width_: The width of the gripper is used to adjust the size of the bounding box (rectangular region) around a predicted grasp.
 This ensures that the grasp region is appropriately scaled to the gripper's dimensions, allowing for more accurate depth and pose calculations.

+_gripper_offset_: The gripper_offset is used to adjust the height at which the gripper operates.
+This ensures that the robot's gripper is at an appropriate height relative to the object being picked or placed.

 ## Troubleshooting